gustav-evensson/notice.js/README.md

 ```

 1. The first argument is the text content of the notification, what the notification should say.
 2. The second argument is the type of notification.
 There are 4 options wich changes the icon of the notification.
+This argument defaults to alert if nothing else is provided.
 The options are:
    * error
    * warning
    * success
    * alert
-   This argument defaults to alert if nothing else is provided
 3. The third argument is the duration, it defaults to 3000 wich is the value in ms. It can take a number value or the string value of *"persisted"*.
 The persisted value adds a close button to the notification and the notification will then stay untill the button is clicked.